Infineon/ota-bootloader-abstraction/README.md

    c.
 MCUBootloader starts the new (updated) application.<br>
    d.
 The updated application must call cy_ota_storage_image_validate() to validate the update.<br>
    e.
 For SWAP, if the new application does not call cy_ota_storage_image_validate(), MCUBootloader will REVERT on the next reset.<br>
+5. The MCUBootloader also supports direct execute-in-place (XIP) functionality.
+In this process, the upgrade file is downloaded to an inactive slot.
+After verification, during the next reboot, instead of performing a swap or overwrite, the MCUBootloader loads the upgrade image directly from the inactive slot.
+Consequently, the inactive slot becomes active, while the previously active slot is designated as inactive.

 <b> NOTE:</b> On secure MCUs such as PSoC™ 64, MCUBootloader is flashed as part of the provisioning step performed by the provisioning tools, and does not need to be built separately.
-For more information see [MCUBootloader App Information](./source/COMPONENT_MCUBOOT/MCUBOOT_APP_README.md#5-cysecuretools-for-psoc-64-and-cyw20829-devices).<br><br>
+For more information see [MCUBootloader App Information](./source/COMPONENT_MCUBOOT/MCUBOOT_APP_README.md#5-cysecuretools-for-psoc-64-and-cyw20829-devices).<br>
+<b> NOTE:</b> The MCUBootloader direct execute-in-place (XIP) functionality is currently supported only on the CYW920829 and CYW989829 platforms, and it is compatible exclusively with the GCC-ARM toolchain.<br><br>

 <b> 2.1 Flash layout requirements</b><br>